francescoferraioli/resume/src/md/README.md

 Without it being a block each line would be parse individually and they wouldn't be any nesting.

-It's important to note that obviously each block will be created as a single content and will therefore stay together through page breaks.
+#### spacer

 The md files are also new line sensitive.
 What I mean by that is that a blank line actually tells the renderer to render a spacer with a height of 2mm.

-The final and probably most complicated renderer is the columns renderer.
+#### columns

 This renderer allows me to declare content that will be displayed horizontally rather than vertically through the use of flex-box.

 Each content within a columns renderer block will be displayed horizontally instead of vertically.
 In most cases the columns renderer is enclosing multiple internal blocks.
 I mainly use columns to create multiple bullet point lists that are listed horizontally: